galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem.md

 title: "The Galasa Ecosystem"
 ---

 To realise the full power of Galasa, you need to run your tests inside a Galasa ecosystem.
+The Galasa ecosystem is a cloud native application which exposes a sequence of microservices that are used to manage the set of running tests.

 The SimBank tests showcase how the Galasa framework can run inside a locally hosted JVM.
 Local runs use their own Galasa property files to act as configurational services, making it easy to instantiate and run tests.